openvcloud/docs/docs/Sysadmin/Connect/0access.md

 # 0-Access

-0-Access is running as a pod part of the kubernetes cluster on the controllers.
+0-Access is running as a pod, part of the kubernetes cluster on the controllers.
 Authentication through 0-Access is handled through OpenvCloud using the public keys configured in the user's itsyou.online profile.

 ![](0access-nodes.png)